MedPhysUL/delia/README.md

 ## TODO

-- [ ] Generalize the use of a specific tag to add images that have not been segmented.
+- [ ] Generalize the use of arbitrary tags to choose images to extract.
 At the moment, the only tag available is `series_descriptions`.

 ## License